-Inspired by Giovanni Boccaccio's fourteenth-century

-The Decameron, this anthology is a diverse collection of the work of 32 of the best storytellers and poets in Georgia, reflecting on a theme prompted by the current pandemic.
+Inspired by Giovanni Boccaccio's fourteenth-century The Decameron, this anthology is a diverse collection of the work of 32 of the best storytellers and poets in Georgia, reflecting on a theme prompted by the current pandemic.

-The Boos NightMerry Nate R. Tots '10 and SP:Zero

-A fun breath of fresh air for children's picture books that links technology, cities, and music.
-Follow Merry, an outcast Boo, and the Woos, as they try to save Big Bit City from an old enemy, No-Man.
+The Boos NightMerry Nate R. Tots '10 and SP:Zero A fun breath of fresh air for children's picture books that links technology, cities, and music.
+Follow Merry, an outcast Boo, and the Woos, as they try to save Big Bit City from an old enemy No-Man

+Bit City from an old enemy, No-Man.
 Created for charity and will blow you and your little human's circuits! nightmerry.com